seanox/xml-micro-exchange-js/README.md

 ## Security
 This aspect was deliberately considered and implemented here only in a very rudimentary form.
-Only the storage(-key) with a length of 1 - 64 characters can be regarded as secret.
+The storage(-key) with a length of 1 - 64 characters and the individual root element can be regarded as secret.
-For further security the approach of Basic Authentication, Digest Access Authentication and/or Server/Client certificates is followed, which is configured outside of the XMEX (XML-Micro-Exchange) at the web server.
+In addition, HTTPS is supported but without client certificate authorization.

+## Differences to the PHP version
+- XPath as query string is not supported
+- HTTP method CONNECT is not supported
+- Processing of XPath may differ in detail due to the use of different libraries
+- Transformation (XSLT) may differ in detail due to the use of different libraries

 # Licence Agreement